 What size should your book cover be?
 Learn all about industry-standard books cover dimensions in our guide!

 7. Adobe Spark

-(Free trial/$9.99 month)
+(Free trial, $9.99 month)

 A cheaper book cover maker by Adobe?
 Score!
 Well… maybe.
-If you don’t know a lick about design, Adobe is a good place to be.
-They’ve always got a wealth of resources, from how-to guides to blog posts packed with design inspiration.
+If you don’t know a lick about design, Adobe is certainly a good place to start.
+They’ve got a wealth of resources, from how-to guides to blog posts packed with design inspiration.

-Pro: Adobe offers plenty of resources to the people who use their products.
+✅ Pro: Adobe offers plenty of resources to the people who use their products.

 ❌ Con: Free version doesn’t beat other free options out there.